 Acccording to a new safety rating program, deaths due to hospital error constitute a “silent epidemic.”

-The Leapfrog Group //leapfroggroup.org, an independent, national nonprofit focused on transparency and safety in hospitals, recently released the first-ever Hospital Safety Score, which grades hospitals from across the country.
+The Leapfrog Group http://leapfroggroup.org, an independent, national nonprofit focused on transparency and safety in hospitals, recently released the first-ever Hospital Safety Score, which grades hospitals from across the country.
 Each hospital received a grade of A, B, C, D or F based on patient injuries, medical and medication errors and infections.

 The study revealed that mistakes and infections continue to plague American hospitals.
 “Approximately 400 people die every day because of hospital errors — the equivalent of a jet crashing every day and killing all aboard,” The Leapfrog Group said in a press release.
 “According to recent studies, one in four Medicare patients will leave a hospital with a potentially fatal issue they didn’t have prior to hospitalization.
 On average, one medication error per day occurs for each hospitalized patient, and more than 180,000 Americans die every year from hospital accidents, errors, and infections.”